 Go Stargazing at the top of Mauna Kea

-All About the Stargazing Program at the Visitor Information Station on Mauna Kea
+All About the Mauna Kea Stargazing Program at the Visitor Information Station

 Those that make the journey are rewarded with world-class looks at the stars above, which quickly explains why so many countries have installed astronomical viewing stations at the summit.
 Due to the dark skies, lack of artificial light pollution, and low humidity, more than 11 countries have established 13 observation stations on the dormant volcano, measuring both visible and infrared light spectrums in addition to submillimeter and radio wavelengths.